richierampage/vlad-custom/README.md

 # Custom role for Vlad

+## HEADS UP!

+This project will soon be moving to GitHub.
+Details to be posted here when the move is complete.
+I'll sync both repos for a short time after the migration to help ease the move ;)

 ## Adding to Vlad

 This codebase needs to be located at the following path relative to [Vlad](https://github.com/hashbangcode/vlad):